Chickenpox in children: symptoms and treatment

 The incubation period of the disease lasts from 10 days to 3 weeks.
 The average for children is 2 weeks, for adults – 16 days.
 Moreover, the stronger the immune system, the shorter the incubation period.

-- Initial - the pathogen penetrates into the body and adapts to it.
+- Initial – the pathogen penetrates the body and adapts to it.

-- The development of the disease - the pathogen multiplies, accumulates.
-The primary focus of the disease is formed, the infection spreads along the periphery.
+- Development of the disease - the pathogen multiplies and accumulates.
+The formation of the primary focus of the disease and the spread of infection along the periphery occur.

-- Completion - the full spread of the virus has occurred, the production of antibodies begins.
+- Completion – the virus has completely spread, and the production of antibodies begins.
 The first symptoms of chickenpox appear in the form of a rash.

 The incubation period of the disease is long, so it is difficult to identify where and from whom the infection occurred.

-The causative agents of the disease are highly volatile.
-The disease got its name due to the active spread through the air.
+The causative agents of the disease have increased volatility.
+The disease got its name due to its active spread through the air.
 Once on the mucous membrane of the respiratory tract, the virus actively multiplies.
-If one child falls ill in a kindergarten group, then most of the children in the group will also fall ill.
+If one child in a kindergarten group gets sick, then most of the children in the group will also get sick.

-Infants do not get chickenpox for up to six months, at which time they are still protected by maternal immunity.
-The greatest risk group is made up of children from one to seven years old.
+Infants do not get chickenpox until they are six months old, at which time they are still protected by maternal immunity.
+The highest risk group is children from one to 7 years old.
 Schoolchildren are more resistant to the virus.
-Adults who did not acquire immunity during childhood can also get chickenpox.
-They have it in a more complex form.
+Adults who did not acquire immunity as children can also become infected with chickenpox.
+For them it occurs in a more complex form.

-The only reason for infection is contact with infected people.
+The only cause of infection is contact with infected people.
 The chickenpox virus is not adapted to the external environment and dies as soon as it leaves the body.
-In this case, an infected person can transmit the virus only in the active stage of the disease, which begins 2 days before the first rashes appear.
-A person infected with chickenpox may not even know that he is sick and infectious to others.
+In this case, an infected person can transmit the virus only in the active stage of the disease, which begins 2 days before the first rash appears.
+A person infected with chickenpox may not even know that he is sick and is contagious to others.

 After the incubation period, the main symptoms of the disease appear.
-There is an increase in temperature headaches and general weakness of the body.
-The child is naughty, refuses to eat, cries.
-Baby's sleep becomes restless and sensitive.
+There is an increase in temperature, headaches and general weakness of the body.
+The child is capricious, refuses to eat, and cries.
+The baby's sleep becomes restless and sensitive.

-Skin rashes appear as red patches all over the body, even in the mouth, with the exception of the palms and feet, and after a few hours they turn into bubbles of fluid.
+The skin rash appears as red spots all over the body, even in the mouth, except on the palms and soles, and after a few hours they turn into blisters with liquid.

-The baby's skin itches and itches, it is important not to let the child scratch the rash to avoid the possibility of infection entering open wounds.
-After 72 hours, the rash dries up, and dark red crusts appear in its place.
-During this time, new bubbles may appear, their appearance is wave-like.
-This period of the disease lasts from 7 to 8 days, after which the chickenpox begins to pass.
+The baby's skin itches and itches; it is important not to let the child scratch the rash to avoid the possibility of infection entering open wounds.
+After 72 hours, the rash dries out and dark red crusts appear in its place.
+During this time, new bubbles may appear, their appearance in waves.
+This period of the disease lasts from 7 to 8 days, after which chickenpox begins to subside.

-The crusts disappear in 2 weeks.
-After the bubbles, pinkish marks remain, which will disappear within a month.
+The crusts disappear within 2 weeks.
+The blisters leave pinkish marks that will disappear within a month.
 The total duration of the visible stage of the disease is 10-12 days from the onset of the first symptoms.

 How to treat chickenpox in children

-Chickenpox is a viral disease; antibiotics are not used to treat it.
-However, if your child has scratched the blisters and an infection has got into the wounds, then suppuration is formed, for which antibiotics are prescribed to treat.
-Therefore, it is important not to allow babies to scratch the rash.
+Chickenpox is a viral disease and antibiotics are not used to treat it.
+However, if your child scratches the blisters and the wounds become infected, then suppuration will form, for the treatment of which antibiotics are prescribed.
+Therefore, it is important not to let kids scratch the rash.

-Only a doctor can prescribe the correct complex treatment, so be sure to show the child to the pediatrician.
+Only a doctor can prescribe the correct comprehensive treatment, so be sure to show your child to a pediatrician.
 Treatment includes several aspects:

-- The high temperature is brought down with paracetamol or ibuprofen preparations.
+- A high temperature can be brought down with paracetamol or ibuprofen.
 If the temperature is less than 37.5 degrees, the child tolerates it calmly, then there is no need to knock it down.
-It is forbidden to use aspirin for chickenpox.
+It is prohibited to use aspirin for chickenpox.

 - Acyclovir helps to cope with the virus.
-It is prescribed for adults and adolescents with chickenpox.
-For younger children, it is prescribed only in case of a severe course of the disease.
-Acyclovir is able to penetrate the cells of the virus, integrate into their DNA and prevent the subsequent multiplication of the virus.
+It is prescribed to adults and adolescents with chickenpox.
+For younger children, it is prescribed only for severe illness.
+Acyclovir is able to penetrate viral cells, integrate into their DNA and prevent subsequent replication of the virus.
 The dosage of the drug is chosen by the doctor.

-- The most unpleasant manifestation of the disease is itching, which is accompanied by a rash.
-If the child sweats, it will intensify.
-Therefore, ventilate the room, change linen more often and do not wrap the baby up.
-Taking a bath with chickenpox is prohibited, but you can rinse under a warm shower with the permission of a doctor and at normal temperature.
-It will ease the uncomfortable state and help the baby relax.
-Rubbing the skin or using soap is not allowed, the bubbles can be damaged.
-After showering, the skin is dabbed with a soft cloth.
-In some cases, antiallergenic drugs are prescribed to relieve itching: Suprastin, Fenkarol, Diazolin.
+- The most unpleasant manifestation of the disease is the itching that accompanies the rash.
+If the child sweats, it will increase.
+Therefore, ventilate the room, change clothes more often and do not wrap your baby up.
+Taking baths if you have chickenpox is prohibited, but you can rinse under a warm shower with your doctor’s permission and at normal temperature.
+It will ease the discomfort and help the baby relax.
+Rubbing the skin or using soap is not allowed, as this can damage the blisters.
+After a shower, blot the skin with a soft cloth.
+In some cases, anti-allergenic drugs are prescribed to relieve itching: Suprastin, Fenkarol, Diazolin.

-- Traditionally, the bubbles were treated with brilliant green.
+- Traditionally, bubbles were treated with brilliant green.
 The bright color of the product made it possible to determine the presence of new rashes.
-Cauterization is performed 1 time, without pressing or rubbing.
-After that, it is recommended to wear pajamas, which are not a pity to be painted green.
-There are also modern drugs that dry the rash, relieve itching.
-For example, Calamine Cooling Lotion is very effective for chickenpox.
+Cauterization is performed once, without pressing or rubbing.
+After which it is recommended to wear pajamas, which you don’t mind dyeing green.
+There are also modern medications that dry out the rash and relieve itching.
+For example, calamine lotion with a cooling effect is very effective for chickenpox.

-In the course of treatment, it is important to provide an active drinking regime, a dietary menu.
-Don't overload your digestive system, a lot of the body's energy goes into fighting the virus.
-Feed your baby with cereals, soups, non-acidic fruits.
+During the treatment process, it is important to ensure an active drinking regime and a dietary menu.
+Don't overload your digestive system, a lot of the body’s energy goes into fighting the virus.
+Feed your baby cereals, soups, and non-acidic fruits.
 If the temperature is not elevated, then you can take short walks.
 Do not overheat the baby, avoid direct sunlight.
-Contact with other children in the presence of rashes is also not worth it.
+You should also not have contact with other children if you have rashes.

 The consequences of chickenpox

-After a child suffers chickenpox, the body develops immunity to the disease.
+After a child has chickenpox, the body develops immunity to the disease.
 But a virus that has entered the body can become active after many years.
-The disease is called shingles or herpes, it will be accompanied by unpleasant rashes.
+The disease is called herpes zoster or herpes, and it will be accompanied by unpleasant rashes.

-If the bubbles are combed, then in their place, the appearance of not passing marks is possible.
+If the bubbles are scratched, then permanent marks may appear in their place.
 Temporary redness of the skin goes away within six months.
 Chickenpox is especially dangerous for pregnant women in the 3rd trimester.
-The baby can become infected in utero, be born with chickenpox.
+The baby can become infected in utero and be born with chickenpox.

 - kidney inflammation;